Andre Wisdom: England under-17s

 The following year, Wisdom was called up to John Peacock's England Under-17 squads for their 2010 UEFA European Under-17 Championship campaign.
 England breezed through the qualifying and elite rounds to qualify for the Championship in Liechtenstein.
 He was selected for the final squad along with fellow Liverpool teammate and captain Conor Coady.
 He was an ever-present as England maintained their 100% record through to the knock-out round with victories over Czech Republic, Greece and Turkey in the group stage.
 England defeated France 2–1 in the semi-final with both goals coming from Ipswich Town striker Connor Wickham as they booked their place in the final for the second time in four years.
 Wisdom started the final versus Spain and equalised for England on the half-an-hour mark with a header from a corner after initially going a goal down.
 Wickham put England ahead twelve-minutes later and the score remain unchanged as the Lions won the tournament for the first ever time.

-Wisdom would be one of many of the side's youngsters that would provide hope for the nation's future with the senior side crashing out of the World Cup in South Africa four weeks later after a humiliating 4–1 defeat to rivals Germany in the last-sixteen.
+Wisdom would be one of many of the side's youngsters that would provide hope for the nation's future with the senior side crashing out of the World Cup in South Africa four weeks later after a 4–1 defeat to rivals Germany in the last-sixteen.